Definitions of Sustainability: A to Z Guide on Sustainability

 Another example is the definition provided in the charter for the UCLA Sustainability Committee: “The integration of environmental health, social equity and economic vitality in order to create thriving, healthy, diverse and resilient communities for this generation and generations to come.
 The practice of sustainability recognizes how these issues are interconnected and requires a systems approach and an acknowledgement of complexity.”

-Sustainability Definition or Meaning or Concepts
+Sustainability Definition or Concept of Sustainability

 In a broad sense, the term sustainability means considering the impact of our actions—whether as individuals, businesses, or other entities—on future generations.
 It means weighing the pros and cons of our choices and ensuring the well-being of present and future generations.